wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 Facial recognition:
    * In an <strong>eigenfaces</strong> facial scan, measurements of facial components are gathered and compared to a set of standard eigenfaces.
    * In an <strong>eigenfeatures</strong> facial scan, the distances between the facial features are measured and recorded.

-   * In a retina scan, blood vessel pattern is scanned.
+   * In an <strong>iris</strong> scan, the colored portion of the eye, including all rifts, coronas, and furrows, are analyzed.
-   * In an iris scan, the colored portion of the eye, including all rifts, coronas, and furrows, is scanned.
+   * In a <strong>retina</strong> scan, blood vessel patterns are analyzed.
    * Vascular scan

    * Keystroke dynamics
    * Signature dynamics
    <br /><br />